Berrysoft/pqdump/README.md

   <INPUT>

 Options:
+  -b, --batch <BATCH>      Batch size [default: 1024] -n, --length             Print the number of rows and exit
-  -n, --length             Print the number of rows and exit -A, --only-types         Print the datatypes only
+      --num-row-groups     Print the number of row groups and exit -A, --only-types         Print the datatypes only
       --no-types           Suppress printing the datatypes
       --head <HEAD>        Print the first rows